teg-lad/data-processing-and-cleaning-assignment/notebooks/cleaning.md

 Through the years, the names of columns changed.
 Examples of this include Date and Time in 2020 becoming just Time in 2019.
 O'Connell St in 2020 had no ' in the name, and in 2019 it did.
-In 2019 columns like Grafton St @ CompuB had the at abbreviated to @, so this had to be altered too.
+In 2019 columns like Grafton St @ CompuB had the "at" abbreviated to @, so this had to be altered too.

 ![Spelling error in column](images/3a.PNG)